uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

 There are other portability issues:

 - The `prefix: C:\...` line is not used by `conda` in any way and is deprecated.
 It also shares system information about file locations which is potentially sensitive information.
-- The `channels:` group uses `- defaults`, which may vary depending on how you or your collaborator has customized their Anaconda installation.
+- The `channels:` group uses `- defaults`, which may vary depending on how you or your collaborator has customized their `conda` installation.
 It may result in packages not being found, resulting in environment creation failure.

 ```yaml
 name: test-env